sharathbangera6/angular-fusioncharts/README.md

  - Offers advanced control by giving you access to full FusionCharts object.
  - Has variety of ways to add a chart, from JSON URL to Scope Array Binding.
  - Plenty of examples and good documentation.

+##Install this package from bower

+ - bower install angularFusionCharts --save